srobo/runbook/docs/kit/logistics/transport/couriers.md

     When completing the form, sometimes it freezes when submitting.
 If it takes more than 15 seconds, cancel the shipment, reload the page, and complete the form again.
     It's **strongly** recommended to reload the form after each submission, even after being redirected to the form afresh.

+#### International Shipping

+UPS will do international shipping, for a larger cost.
+The shipment and collection process is the same.

+Alongside the label, an "invoice" is also provided, which needs to be shipped with the kit.
+Attaching it using a plastic wallet to the outside of the box ensures it's easily accessible.

+!!! danger

+  Batteries should not be shipped internationally, as they will likely be shipped by air.

+!!! warning

+  When completing the shipment form, it may state that there is ~£100 of estimated VAT on the shipment.

+  The description of the item should make clear the item is a loan, to reduce the risk of being (wrongly) charged VAT.

+  For SR2025, this cost was estimated but not charged.

 ### Schedule a parcel collection

 Once the shipments have been created, the collection can be scheduled.